H-1B Visa Agriculture Jobs

 Ask employers about H-2A versus H-1B history

-Many agriculture employers primarily use H-2A for seasonal labor and have no H-1B infrastructure.
+Many agriculture employers primarily use H-2A visa for seasonal labor and have no H-1B infrastructure.
 When reaching out, ask directly whether the company has previously sponsored H-1B professionals in technical or managerial roles, not just seasonal workers.

 File premium processing for harvest-season start dates